content-left-bg.png

 • Ensuring decisions relating to grant opportunities are impartial, appropriately documented and consistent with legislative and policy requirements.

-• Grants management processes are managed objectively, without bias and in a way that is compatible with, and properly considers human rights.
+• Ensuring the department's actions, decisions and grants management processes are managed objectively, without bias and in a way that is compatible with, and properly considers, human rights.

 • Fraud and corruption prevention activities are built into grants management functions and accountabilities.